← all articles

 The machine has four parts and they are not all the same kind of thing.

 The second is a factory.
 Once the capacitor fires, the substrate enters a build phase.
 Parallel production lines with quality control.
-The T cell that committed to clonal expansion now divides into specialised effector subtypes, each one selected for survival against tumour conditions.
+The T cell that committed to clonal expansion divides into specialised effector subtypes, each one selected for survival in the conditions ahead.
 The leaf detaching is being shaped by the wind into its fall trajectory.
-The factory's distinctive mechanism is competitive selection, a survival race rather than transformation.
-Failures look like throughput drop, skewed differentiation, low yield.
+The factory's distinctive mechanism is competitive selection, a survival race.

 The third is a reactor.
 The built substrate meets its target across many parallel sites.
 Each meeting runs an A + B reaction with some rate, yield, and balance.
 The trained T cell engaging the tumour cell at the synapse.
 The fertilising sperm reaching the egg.
-The reactor's observables are reaction rate, yield, and the net economic balance — does the meeting produce more substrate than it consumes.
-Failures look like low rate (a brake on the synapse), low yield (binding insufficient), negative balance (the reactor net-consumes substrate it should net-produce).
+The reactor's observables are reaction rate, yield, and the net economic balance, whether the meeting produces more substrate than it consumes.

 The fourth is a homeostat.
 The work of the meeting consolidates into a setpoint held against drift.
 Memory T cells form.
 The leaf decomposes and returns substrate to the soil where new abscission layers will form next year.
 The downstream neuron accumulates its own potential.
-The homeostat's job is to detect drift and apply corrections, and critically, the correcting activity itself generates the next cycle's perturbation.
-Failures look like setpoint loss, patrolling gaps, over-correction, non-generative handoff.
+The homeostat's job is to detect drift and apply corrections, and the correcting activity itself generates the next cycle's perturbation.

 These four engines are the four regimes of a dissipative cycle.
-We call them Potentiality, Construction, Encounter, Conservation.
+Potentiality, Construction, Encounter, Conservation.
 They run in that order.
-Each one outputs what the next one needs as input.
 The capacitor's discharge is what the factory builds with.
 The factory's product is what the reactor reacts.
 The reactor's yield is what the homeostat conserves.
 The homeostat's drift is what loads the next capacitor.
 The cycle closes by the last regime seeding the first.

 The whole cycle is the decision.
-Not one of the engines.
-All four, in sequence, running once.
+All four engines, in sequence, running once.

 A dendritic cell does not arrive at the lymph node carrying generic antigen.
 It arrives carrying antigen captured at a specific tissue site, displayed through specific MHC alleles, in the context of specific danger signals from that tissue.
 The substrate the T cell binds to is all of that at once.
 The cell is not reading a representation of tissue events.
 It is participating, physically, in the same molecular material that captured them.
 The volume of substrate is the running judgment about whether to commit.
 The crossing is the verdict.